 - physical form of the waste

-- hazardous properties for the waste (HP1 to HP15, and POP)
+- hazardous properties for the waste - HP1 to HP15 and persistent organic pollutant

 An Environment Agency regulatory position means it will not normally take enforcement action for failure to report these waste movements in full unless: